al-ce/greatest-common-factor.py/README.md

-* As a redundant backup, at the end of each check run by the user (manual or sample), a `same_gcf_check` checks the dict of GCFs returned by each algorithm.
+* As a backup test, at the end of each check run by the user (manual or sample), a `same_gcf_check` checks the dict of GCFs returned by each algorithm.
 If the `set` of these values is of length > 1, then one or more of the algorithms returned a value different from the rest.
 The function raises an exception and displays what each algorithm returned.